nodeset-org/docs.nodeset.io/node-operators/hyperdrive/configuration.md

 Press y when you understand the above warning, have waited, and are ready to start Hyperdrive: [y/n]
 ```

+There is a final warning, because Hyperdrive can't determine if you may have been attesting in the last 15 minutes.
+Again, in a fresh install, it's safe to say `y`.

 At this point, the Hyperdrive docker containers will start.
 The particular containers started will depend upon configuration.

 #### Creating the Hyperdrive node wallet

 After the containers start, Hyperdrive will check your wallet status.
-In a fresh install, it detects you don't have a wallet and offers to create one.
-In a typical install you'd say `y`.
-If this install is part of disaster recovery, choose `n`, as you'll use the recover wallet command instead.
+In a fresh installation, it detects that you don't have a wallet and offers to create one.
+For a new install, respond with `y`.
+If this installation is part of disaster recovery or migration, choose `n`, as you'll use the recover wallet command instead.

 Hyperdrive then walks you through creation of the wallet, presenting the mnemonic, and testing to ensure you saved it.